Network Design: the Diameter-Degree Problem

 If each node connects to no more than k other nodes, and there are n nodes in the network, what is the maximum number of steps d between any two nodes, assuming the network has been wired so as to reduce this number as much as possible?

-In networks, the number of steps is sometimes called "TTL" (time-to-live) or is involved in estimates of "propagation time" or "latency".
+In computer networks, the number of steps is sometimes called "hop count" and is involved in estimates of "propagation time" or "latency"; the hop count might be limited by a parameter called "TTL" (time-to-live) which is why i sometimes calls this the "TTL problem"..

 The same problem as stated by supercomputer or Beowulf designers sometimes takes the forms just given, but can also appear as follows:

-If there are n nodes, and the maximum distance between any two nodes can be no more than d, how can you wire the network so as to minimize the number of connections k of the node with the greatest number of connections, and what is the resulting value of k?
+If there are n nodes, and the maximum distance between any two nodes can be no more than d, how can you wire the network so as to minimize the number of connections k (or "valence/valency" or "degree") of the node with the greatest number of connections, and what is the resulting value of k?

 All three are pretty much equivalent, and are stated in graph theory in roughly the following form: